 Studying brain patterns in epileptic patients is difficult.
 Most of the data is collected in a hospital or research setting for short periods.
 But NeuroPace offers a new window into the patient's brain activity.

-Being a brain implant, it continuously listens to brain activity, and allows researchers to look at even years of continuous EEG data.
-I'm talking about data collected as people go about their daily lives, much more reliable.
+As a brain implant, it continuously listens to the brain's activity, and allows researchers to look at even years of continuous EEG data.
+I'm talking about data collected while people go about their daily lives, which is much more reliable.
 A type of collection that seemed impossible to do in this field.

 The team looked at the data from 18 patients with a brain implant, patients followed for several years.
-These data allowed them to create an algorithm to predict a seizure.
+This data allowed them to create an algorithm to predict an epileptic seizure.
 They then tested the algorithm on similar data collected in a 10-year clinical study that included 157 people.

 The system really anticipates a seizure